Skip to main content

 1. Installation

-Add the module to your nuxt.config.ts
+Add the module to nuxt.config.ts:

 export default defineNuxtConfig({